stuartpittaway/glcd/glcd/readme.txt

 sketchbook directory, unzip the glcd files there.
 If not, create a folder called libraries in the sketchbook folder, and drop the library folder here.
+Alternatively you can install it directly in the arduino distribution by placing it in the libraries directory where the arduino distribution was installed.
+For arduino release 0018 and later that would be:
+{installdir}/libraries
 Then re-start the Arduino programming environment, and you should see the glcd library in the Sketch > Import LIbrary menu.